-- Be respectful of oneself; others; property; community members. - Be honest.
+- Be respectful of oneself; others; property; community members. - Be honest. - Arrive to school on time. - Be responsible (unpacking school supplies from book bag, handing in homework or any other paper work, etc.).

 ^{}Administration reserves the right to adjust accordingly throughout the academic year.